 Buing good quality white chocolate

-Good quality white chocolate – ivory in appearance, may not be quite so rare and prized but it’s well worth searching for.
+Good quality white chocolate – ivory in appearance, it’s well worth searching for.
 And it does mix well with dark, more earthier tasting chocolates.
 Try that White Chocolate Crème Anglaise.

 So, you see, you can find a good quality white chocolate and for that I’m very happy to call it a chocolate!